ygongdev/slackoverflow/CONTRIBUTING.md

 Your work will be directly impacting all developers who has integrated slackoverflow into their team!

 ## Where can I ask for help?
-You can directly email me at ygongdev@gmail.com for now.
+Please create an issue on github for now.
 When there's more contributors, we'll have an official communication channel.